Micaela Bastidas District

 Micaela Bastidas District is one of the fourteen districts of the Grau Province in Peru.

 Geography

 One of the highest peaks of the district is Malmanya at approximately 5000 m.
 Other mountains are listed below:

 Ethnic groups

 The people in the district are mainly indigenous citizens of Quechua descent.
-Quechua is the language which the majority of the population (94.16%) learnt to speak in childhood, 5.32% of the residents started speaking using the Spanish language (2007 Peru Census).
+Quechua is the language which the majority of the population (94.16%) learn to speak in childhood; 5.32% of the residents learn Spanish as their first language (2007 Peru Census).